z9luo/BSML-mbeddr/README.md

 void handle_accel() {
 	...
 }
-//define the state machine model for a vechicle's control system statemachine sm {
+//definition of the state machine model for a vechicle's control system statemachine sm {
 	region main initial=off {
 		in event turn_on();
 		in event turn_off();
 		local event compute_speed(double cur_speed); // event with arguments allowed; you can also pass a struct as argument.
-		// out event can be binded to C functions out event accel() => handle_accel();
+		// out event can be binded to C functions.
+The function is called when the out event is triggered. out event accel() => handle_accel();
 		boolean guard=true;
 		double cur_speed=0.0;